Progression Pillar · 2026

 Freehold vs 99-year leasehold Singapore: the honest trade-off in 2026

-By Winfred Quek · 11-minute read · Updated 19 April 2026
+By Winfred Quek · 11-minute read · Last reviewed May 2026

 Freehold vs 99-year leasehold is one of those questions where the emotional answer ("freehold is always better") diverges from the financial answer ("it depends").
 Both views have merit.
 Neither is universally right.
-The honest analysis requires understanding lease decay economics, Bala's curve, en-bloc probability, and — most importantly — your own hold horizon.
+The honest analysis requires understanding lease decay economics, Bala's curve, en-bloc probability, and, most importantly, your own hold horizon.

 This article walks through the real trade-offs.
 When the 15–25% freehold premium is worth paying, when it isn't, and how your personal circumstances tilt the answer.